dev-bittu/lotus-grammar/grammar/modules_and_packages/modules.md

 ---

-This structured approach to modules in MyLang helps developers build robust, maintainable, and reusable software systems efficiently.
+This structured approach to modules in Lotus helps developers build robust, maintainable, and reusable software systems efficiently.